-King Island has a population of approximately 1,200 people.
-It is heavily developed for beef and dairy farming and has a large kelp harvesting industry.
+King Island has a population of 1585 people according to 2016 ABS Census.
+It is heavily developed for beef and dairy farming, seafood fishing, tourism and has a large kelp harvesting industry.
 The main commercial centre is Currie, located on the west coast of the island and approximately 25km by road from the mining and port town of Grassy.

 The Dolphin Project contains a 2012 JORC compliant reserve and resource which currently stands at:

 - Dolphin Indicated Mineral Reserves of 4.43Mt at a grade of 0.92% WO3 (at 0.2% cut-off for open pit reserve, 0.7% for underground reserve)

 - Dolphin Probable Mineral Resources, including the Mineral Reserves, of 9.6Mt at a grade of 0.90% WO3 (at 0.2% cut-off)

 - The Bold Head Satellite deposit contains an Indicated and Inferred Resource of 1.76Mt @ 0.91% WO3 (0.4% WO3 cut off)

 Refer to competent person statements in the appendices of this report.

 - A detailed mine plan and schedule by Xenith consulting details an 8 year open cut mine, with average annual production of 400,000 tonnes of ore per annum, yielding 200,000 mtu of WO3 (1mtu = 10kg)